 When it comes to using hashtags in your posts, there are some general tips that you should follow:

-There should be no spaces between within the hashtag, e.g. #hashtag1hashtag2.
+There should be no spaces between words within the hashtag, e.g. #hashtag1hashtag2.

 You can use a combination of upper and lower case letters as well as numbers.
 However, you need to bear in mind that hashtags are case-specific, e.g., #Hashtag and #hashtag are interpreted as two different hashtags and would not bring up the same results, unless they contain both hashtags.